1

 4

 Some of this workflow is pure processing — gathering, drafting, formatting, moving data.
-That's what the agent handles.
+AI can handle that.
 The rest is judgment, relationships, nuance — that stays with your person.

-Agent does the heavy lifting, your person reviews
+Mostly repetitive — AI does the heavy lifting, person reviews

-Agent handles tedious parts, person focuses on hard parts
+Mostly judgment — AI handles tedious parts, person does hard parts

 5